Magnetism-driven unconventional effects in Ising superconductors: role of proximity, tunneling, and nematicity

-Moving away from $\Gamma$ our calculations in Fig.~\ref{fig:struct}(d) shows that 2$t_{\perp}$ along the diagonal path ($\Gamma$-{\rm K}), is lower compared to 2$t_{\perp}$ along the $\Gamma$-{\rm M} path.
-Note that the magnitude of the spin-orbit coupling is finite along $\Gamma$-{\rm K} and reaches a maximum at $\Lambda$, while it is zero along $\Gamma$-{\rm M} \cite{ising_prx}.
-Hence, the orbitals that contribute the least to $2t_{\perp}$ leads to the largest $\Delta_{\rm SOC}$.
-This has crucial implications on interpreting tunneling measurements in these heterostructures, which we discuss next.
+Away from $\Gamma$, our calculations (Fig.~\ref{fig:struct}(d) show that 2$t_{\perp}$ along the diagonal ($\Gamma$-{\rm K}), is lower compared to 2$t_{\perp}$ along the $\Gamma$-{\rm M} path.
+Note that the magnitude of the spin-orbit coupling (SOC) grows from $\Gamma$ to $\Lambda$, while it is zero along $\Gamma$-{\rm M} \cite{ising_prx}.
+Hence, the orbitals that contribute the least to $2t_{\perp}$ leads to the largest $\Delta_{\rm SOC}$: the tunneling probability is correlated with the degree of the $z^2$ character of the Nb bands, while the SOC splitting is {\it anti}correlated with it.
+This anticorrelation of the tunneling and SOC ``hot spots'' has crucial implications on interpreting tunneling measurements in these heterostructures, which we discuss next.
+Together with the spin filtering discussed above this constitutes another theoretical prediction that is yet to be verified by experiment.